ros2/ros2_documentation/source/Integrations-and-related/Simulators/Webots/Setting-Up-Simulation-Webots-Advanced.rst

 1 Updating ``my_robot.urdf``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned in :doc:`./Setting-Up-Simulation-Webots-Basic`, ``webots_ros2_driver`` contains plugins to interface most of Webots devices with ROS 2 directly.
+As mentioned in :doc:`Setting-Up-Simulation-Webots-Basic`, ``webots_ros2_driver`` contains plugins to interface most of Webots devices with ROS 2 directly.
 These plugins can be loaded using the ``<device>`` tag in the URDF file of the robot.
 The ``reference`` attribute should match the Webots device ``name`` parameter.
 The list of all existing interfaces and the corresponding parameters can be found `on the devices reference page <https://github.com/cyberbotics/webots_ros2/wiki/References-Devices>`_.